How Claude-Mem Uses Hooks: A Lifecycle-Driven Architecture

 scripts/smart-install.js

-Purpose: Inject relevant context from previous sessions When: Claude Code starts (runs after smart-install) What it does:- Extracts project name from current working directory
+Purpose: Inject relevant context from previous sessions When: Claude Code starts (runs after smart-install pre-hook) What it does:- Extracts project name from current working directory

 - Queries SQLite for recent session summaries (last 10)